-Please note: the information below refers to the HGSE application for enrollment in the Ed.L.D., Ed.M., and C.A.S. programs.
+Please note: the information below refers to the HGSE application for enrollment in the Ed.L.D. and Ed.M. programs.

 Applications for the Ph.D. in Education must be submitted through the Harvard Graduate School of Arts and Sciences.
 For information about the Ph.D. application, please visit the GSAS Application Information and Instructions, as well as the How to Apply and Ph.D.
 FAQ pages.